 As award-winning author Steve Biddulph puts it in his book, The New Manhood:

 “Even the best fathers cannot raise their sons alone.
 Fathers need extra help from other men to do this properly.
 In tribal situations the whole male community got involved with the teenage boys, mentoring, training and initiating them.
 A father could count on all kinds of help, and boys could count on positive input – usually more relaxed and accepting than fathers manage to be.
 A boy in his mid to late teens needs other men to step in, who will teach him skills, give him a sense of worth and take him out beyond the family walls.
 In other words, he moves to a mentor.
 His own father may be a mentor to someone else’s son.
 Different from fathering, mentoring is an informing but less nurturing role, which in no way takes away or threatens the closeness of father and son.”

-And remember, a good mentoring relationship involves trust and commitment.
-That’s why it’s important that you think about whether it’s right for you.
-Lots of young blokes and mentors have found it to be positive and rewarding – but you only get out of it what you put into it.
+A positive mentoring relationship requires trust and commitment, so it’s important that volunteers and young men take the time to think about whether it’s right for them.
+Lots of young blokes and mentors have found it to be very positive and rewarding – but you only get out of it what you put into it.

 There are no fees or charges.
-They’re completely confidential and are available to any young bloke aged between thirteen and eighteen.
+They’re completely confidential and mentoring is available to any young man, aged 13-18.